WILLIAMNGUYEN18/cvprojects/README.md

 * Canny Test Images Up and Running
 * Template Matching Test for Template Image Complete
 * Canny Threshold with Smooth Gaussian
+* Outputting basic frame information with spike detection in a json file

 # RoadMap: